-For the DOS PKI AD Root CA, DOS Subordinate CAs, and cross-certified Entity CAs, certificates are revoked when the binding between the subject and the subject's public key defined within a certificate, excluding DN changes, is no longer considered valid.
+For the DOS OPKI AD Root CA, DOS Subordinate CAs, and cross-certified Entity CAs, certificates must be revoked when the binding between the subject and the subject's public key defined within a certificate, excluding DN changes, is no longer considered valid.
 All revocation requests are authenticated as described in Section 5.7.